pataniqa/web-testing-examples/README.md

 ## Database fixtures

-Another pattern is we were talking about testing the deployed app.
-If the deployed app is a live service, then the data is changing.
+When testing the deployed app, If the deployed app is a live service, then the data is changing.
 A common idea in the ROR world is a fixture which means sample data.
 So it might be helpful to deploy a version of the latest code against a fixture.
 This can might make testing easier and more repeatable.
 It also lets you tear down the fixture and repopulate the data at the end of the run.

 # Comparisons